 - taxation information.

-In addition, if your Institution pays the invoice using electronic funds transfer (EFT), your Institution’s bank will send through transaction data that we store within Xero.
+If you choose to pay an invoice by electronic funds transfer (EFT) then your bank will send through transaction data that we store within Xero.

 4. Web Traffic Data